Axelph237/Vega-Sector/- pages/Locations/Biomes/The Umbral Dunes.md

 ## Description

 The Umbral Dunes are a wide expanse of hot, humid desert terrain.
-For
+For days, the hot, dry terrain stretches off beyond the horizon.
+Travelers of this area commonly use alternative means of travel to quickly navigate the harsh area..

+Although initially rather dull, the Umbral Dunes are a "gold" mine for those looking to make money on their own. ``

 In the Umbral Dunes, every glint and glimmer tells a story of geological epochs, the resilience of life, and the intricate dance of light across an ever-shifting canvas of black and white sands.`GPT`